pierre-projects/marketplace-cart/README.md

 # MarketplaceCart

 Create and share lists of items from secondhand marketplaces.
-Scrape listings from OfferUp, organize them into categories, calculate totals, and share with others.
+Use listings from marketplaces like OfferUp, organize them into categories, calculate totals, and share with others.

 ## Features